 You may file a Form 140X for that year.
-If you choose this option, you must amend your Arizona return within 90 days of the change.
+If you choose this option, you must amend your Arizona return within 90 days of the final determination of the IRS.
 Attach a complete copy of the federal notice to your Form 140X.